wiwochama/lauzhack18/README.md

 # Simulation of the data

 Due to a technical issue during this 24 hours Hackathon, we were not able to get access to a smart watch to collect the physiologic data we need to adapt the music.
 We simulated the behaviour of a dummy utilisator, with a simple response to the new objective: he will always follow the new pace and will never get tired.
-The heart rate follow
+We simulated the heart rate as a function of `step per minutes` where we added a momentum to help mimick the process of recuperation of a true human.